namrapatel/funder/README.md

-# Funder
+# Dime

-A revolutionary payment splitting system developed in Flutter.
+A financial features application for younger people.